- Home

 In 1933, our founders described their mission as ‘the relief of suffering and the defence of learning and science'.
 Over ninety years later, that mission continues.

-Our Fellowship Programme has been developed in partnership with a Network of 135 UK universities and research institutes, who provide financial support for Cara and fee waivers and other support for our Cara Fellows.
+Our Fellowship Programme has been developed in partnership with a Network of 135 universities and research institutes, who provide financial support for Cara and fee waivers and other support for our Cara Fellows.
 Fellowships help academics in danger to escape to a safe place where they can continue their work.
 Most intend to return home when they can; but they need support in the meantime to maintain and develop the skills and to build the networks that they will need when that day comes.
 Some Cara Fellows need to get postgraduate qualifications such as a PhD to continue their careers; others already hold doctorates and are looking for a postdoctoral placement to carry out research, possibly with the goal of moving later into a full-time teaching or research post.
 We check each applicant's background, qualifications and references; encourage them to identify potential supervisors/host institutions, most often in the UK but sometimes elsewhere; help to negotiate the placement; allocate any additional funding needed from our own resources; and help with the visa process and other practical arrangements, for them and for any family members accompanying them.

 Recently, our work has been dominated by the tragic events in Afghanistan, Ukraine and Sudan, and since late 2023 by the crisis in Gaza.
 As a result, the number of ‘Active Fellows’ – those actually in placements, mostly in the UK, hosted by members of our University and Research Network – has surged, reaching over 220 across 2023 as a whole.
-And many more are on the way; at any given time our 'Enquiries' and ‘New Fellows’ teams are sifting and assessing up to 90 new applications and working with another 80 or so Fellows at the next stage, agreeing the details of their placements – a complex and time-consuming task, followed by the whole process of actually bringing them, and in many cases their families as well, safely to the UK.
+And many more are on the way; at any given time our 'Enquiries' and ‘New Fellows’ teams are sifting and assessing up to 90 new applications and working with another 80 or so Fellows at the next stage, agreeing the details of their placements – a complex and time-consuming task, followed by the whole process of actually getting them, and in many cases their families as well, to safety.
 Our 'Active Fellows' team then takes over, working with the host universities to monitor each individual's progress and, as time moves on, discussing with each Fellow the various options they will have if a safe return home is still not possible as the end of their placement approaches.

 In the immediate aftermath of Russia’s invasion of Ukraine, we also helped to develop and launch the British Academy-led ‘Researchers at Risk’ programme, which awarded 180 Fellowships, almost all initially for two years, to Ukraine-based researchers across the physical and biological sciences, medical sciences, engineering, humanities, social sciences and the arts.
 Almost all the 'Researchers at Risk' Fellows have recently taken up the offer of a third year, and Cara manages all the payments to the grantees.